DAism2019/SCC0/README.md

 - The **Satoshi UTO Fund** covers all development and operational costs of Smart Commons.
 - Under the evaluation and management of specific Smart Commons (dAIpps), the **Satoshi UTO Fund** will distribute rewards to human developers contributing to Smart Commons.

+The above governance strategies apply to current dApps and dAIpps.
+However, for at least certain types of AI (dAIpps), additional governance strategies must be introduced in the future versions of SCC0 to ensure compliance with the foundational ethics of human civilization.
+This is because AI can only be safely deployed if it adheres to these core ethical principles.

 # EIP (Ethereum Improvement Proposal)
 Title: SCC0 - Smart Creative Commons Zero License for Public Decentralized Applications